oddlama/autokernel/docs/introduction.rst

     to build your initramfs (optional) for you.
 Eventually, a second build pass is needed to integrate the initramfs into the kernel.
 Other than that, it supports mounting target directories, and keeping your installation directory clean by only keeping the last :math:`N` builds.
-See :ref:`usage-build-system` for more information.
+See :ref:`usage-building-installing` for more information.

 But advantages never come without disadvantages.
 The obvious ones here are the additional effort of writing a proper configuration instead of simply using menuconfig, and also